 This refined sugar-free, date hot chocolate is a delicious way to warm up during the colder months.
 It’s sweetened with date paste and doesn’t contain any added sugar.
 This hot cocoa is easy to make, nutrient rich, and kid approved.
 You can also serve this recipe cold and call it chocolate milk.

 This hot chocolate is sweetened with date paste which is just dates soaked in boiling water, then blended until smooth (see my date paste recipe for instructions).
 Date paste is a delicious refined sugar-free sweetener, but you can substitute other refined sugar-free sweeteners if you prefer.
 I prefer to use date paste because it has a neutral sweetness with a subtle, caramel-like flavor that doesn’t distract from the chocolaty taste of the cocoa powder.

 There are two main types of unsweetened cocoa powder: natural and Dutch process.
 Either type works well in this hot chocolate recipe.

 This recipe calls for pure vanilla extract.
 Be sure to use pure vanilla extract as opposed to artificial vanilla flavor if possible because you can really taste the difference.

 Some additional flavourings you could add to this date hot chocolate include a sprinkle of orange zest, some fresh mint leaves, or a dash of ground cinnamon.

 More refined sugar-free drink recipes

-- This refined sugar-free sweet tea is perfect for summertime entertaining.
+- This refined sugar-free iced tea is perfect for summertime entertaining.
 Serve it with plenty of ice and fresh lemon slices.